-On this day in 1918, United States Corporal Alvin C. York reportedly kills over 20 German soldiers and captures an additional 132 at the head of a small detachment in the Argonne Forest near the Meuse River in France.
+On October 8, 1918, United States Corporal Alvin C. York reportedly kills over 20 German soldiers and captures an additional 132 at the head of a small detachment in the Argonne Forest near the Meuse River in France.
 The exploits later earned York the Congressional Medal of Honor.

 Born in 1887 in a log cabin near the Tennessee-Kentucky border, York was the third of 11 children in a family supported by subsistence farming and hunting.
 After experiencing a religious conversion, he became a fundamentalist Christian around 1915.
 Two years later, when the United States entered World War I, York was drafted into the U.S. Army.
 After being denied conscientious-objector status, York enlisted in the 82nd Infantry Division and in May 1918 arrived in France for active duty on the Western Front.
 He served in the successful Saint-Mihiel offensive in September of that year, was promoted to corporal and given command of his own squad.

 The events of October 8, 1918, took place as part of the Meuse-Argonne offensive—what was to be the final Allied push against German forces on the Western Front during World War I. York and his battalion were given the task of seizing German-held positions across a valley; after encountering difficulties, the small group of soldiers—numbering some 17 men—were fired upon by a German machine-gun nest at the top of a nearby hill.
 The gunners cut down nine men, including a superior officer, leaving York in charge of the squad.